 Stage one converted the ED Admin office area into a new 8 bed /4 ensuite paediatric Short Stay Unit.
 This included upgrading the clean utility and installing a new nurse station, beverage bay and procedure room.

-Stage two transfigured an open courtyard and existing ED entry into a new 400sqm open plan waiting area incorporating a new security office, 5 bay reception/triage desk and open courtyards.
-The works involved in-filling to 3 separate building perimeters with a new roof above and compliance with NCC Section-J requirements.
+Stage two transfigured an open courtyard and existing ED entry into a new 400 sqm open plan waiting area incorporating a new security office, 5-bay reception/triage desk and open courtyards.
+The works involved infilling 3 separate building perimeters with a new roof above and compliance with NCC Section-J requirements.

-Stage 3 saw stage 2 go live, we occupied the remaining reception to upgrade it into new ambulance/triage write up spaces with an additional 2 bed spaces.
-The works were complimented by the creation of a new fire compartment within a live ED.
+Stage 3 saw stage 2 go live, we occupied the remaining reception to upgrade it into the new ambulance/triage write-up spaces with 2 additional bed spaces.
+The works were complemented by the creation of a new fire compartment within a live ED.

-Stage 4 upgraded fast-track / See-and-treat to current body protect standards, construction of a new dirty utility and expanded the medical gas pipe-runs about 40 metres from Xavier to Marian.
+Stage 4 upgraded fast-track / See-and-treat to current body protection standards, construction of a new dirty utility and expanded the medical gas pipe-runs about 40 metres from Xavier to Marian.

 Additions also included: new nurse call systems and integration to old, new security system install, new comms room, new flooring, relocation and upgrade of base build services, new mechanical plant and compliance to infection control and health facility guidelines requirements.

 Stage 5 opened the new ambulance write-up and the negative pressure, ante-room and ensuite.
 The negative pressure room is certified to -30Kpa negative pressure from the corridor (Ambient air) whilst the ante room is set at -15KPa.